-The ADP2441 is a fixed frequency, current mode control, stepdown, synchronous switching regulator that is capable of driving 1 A loads.
-The device operates with a wide input voltage range from 4.5 V to 36 V, and its output is adjustable from 0.6 V to 0.9 V \times V{IN}.
-The integrated high-side N-channel power MOSFET and the low-side N-channel power MOSFET yield high efficiency with medium to heavy loads.
+The ADP2442 is a fixed frequency, current mode control, step-down, synchronous switching regulator that is capable of driving 1 A loads.
+The device operates with a wide input voltage range from 4.5 V to 36 V, and its output is adjustable from 0.6 V to 0.9 V $\times$ V\IN.
+The integrated high-side N-channel power MOSFET and the low-side N-channel power MOSFET yield high efficiency at medium to heavy loads.
 Pulse skip mode is available to improve efficiency at light loads.

-The ADP2441 includes programmable features, such as soft start, output voltage, switching frequency, and power good.
+The ADP2442 includes programmable features, such as output voltage, switching frequency, and power good.
 These features are programmed externally via tiny resistors and capacitors.
-The ADP2441 also includes protection features, such as UVLO with hysteresis, output short-circuit protection, and thermal shutdown.
+The ADP2442 also includes protection features, such as UVLO with hysteresis, output short-circuit protection, and thermal shutdown.